Luxendo/acquifer-IJ-examples/README.md

 # acquifer-IJ-examples
 Dedicated jar package to populate the example and documentation entries of the ACQUIFER menu in Fiji.
+The example scripts can be found in the subdirectory `src\main\resources`.
+The package and thus the examples are distributed via the ACQUIFER update site in Fiji, but you can also download/fork this repository to play with the different examples.

- The package basically contains a single-class which is responsible for opening the example scripts in the script editor.
+The package basically contains a single java class which is responsible for opening the example scripts in the script editor.
 There is then one entry in the ImageJ1 style plugins.config file, for each example script that should be listed in the menu.

 ## Compilation
 While the jar package contains a single IJ1-type plugin, the package should be compiled with Maven.